Gustave Roud: Biography

 Roud was born in 1897 in Saint-Légier, in the canton of Vaud.
 In 1908, Roud, along with his parents and sister, moved to a farm in Carrouge inherited from his maternal grandfather.
 He would spend the rest of his life living there.
 In high school Roud studied classics and took classes with the renowned Swiss conductor Ernest Ansermet and the Swiss-French writer Edmond Gilliard.
 Roud went on to study classics at the University of Lausanne, where he obtained his licence ès lettres (equivalent to a Bachelor of Arts).
 During this time, he translated the poems of Hölderlin, Novalis, and Rilke, while also actively participating in a number of literary journals.

 While living a solitary life in his family farm at Carrouge, Roud maintained numerous friendships with artists, poets, and other intellectuals such as Charles Ferdinand Ramuz, Ernest Ansermet, and René Auberjonois, Maurice Chappaz.
 Roud was also a mentor to the young Philippe Jaccottet, who would later become one of Switzerland's most accomplished poets.
+He was gay, but struggled with his identity his whole life, as hinted at in his poetry and extensive diaries.

 Considered one of the greatest poets of Romandy, Roud attempts in his poetry, which is dedicated to the landscapes of the Haut-Jorat, to reach a perception of an "elsewhere" or of a lost paradise.
 His most famous work is "Air de la solitude".

 Following his death in 1976 in Moudon, the "Association des Amis de Gustave Roud" (The Friends of Gustave Roud Association) was formed and since 1982 has published a number of unedited texts in their series "Cahiers Gustave Roud".
 26 years after Roud died, a selection of his works was published by Éditions Gallimard under the "Collection de Poche Poésie" imprint, featuring an introduction by Philippe Jaccottet.
 Roud's correspondence with the younger poet was also published by the press.

+He was also a prolific photographer, with about 13.000 photographs to his name, mostly of landscapes and male farmers at work.